open-edge-insights/eii-configmgr/python/README.md

+# Content

-Python binding for the EII ConfigManager.
+Python binding for the ConfigManager.